twitocode/Tantalum/content/index.md

 Review within the first 24 hours

-# Reviewing once every few days is better than once
+# Reviewing once every few days is better than 20 times in one day
+Spaced, spaced, spaced repetition